alexandermikuta/git-workshop/slides/slides.md

 **Cons**

-- Speed comes at cost of less organized workflow in comparison to Git-Flow
+- Fast, but less organized in comparison to Git-Flow
 - This branching stratey emphasizes constant deployment.
 Limitation for teams that tent to make larger releases or test several features together
 - release preparation and bug fixes happen both in master branch &rarr; requires attention